epicallan/Rx-Fp/exp-1/README.md

 # About

 creates a simple app that lists repos of a github user.
-In this version

-we don't make a stream out of the various github repo object

 # Installation and Use